Team

 Facilities

-We are fortunate to occupy two homes across the Department of Plant Sciences and Conservation Research Institute.
+In Cambridge, we are fortunate to occupy two homes across the Department of Plant Sciences and Conservation Research Institute.

 Wet Lab We offer a modern laboratory equipped for preparing samples for DNA sequencing and chemical analyses of solid and liquid samples.
 We are equipped with tools for ecosystem ecology measurements, such as greenhouse gas fluxes and in-situ algal productivity.